davecurryco/mystic-spheres/GardenOfTheNightingale.md

 # The Garden of the Nightingale

-Outside the Sunset Wall of the city of Nashal, a high stone wall set with sturdy gates and peaked towers encloses a cemetery used by the rulers and noble houses for centuries.
+Outside the Sunset Wall of the city of [Nashal](Nashal.md), a high stone wall set with sturdy gates and peaked towers encloses a cemetery used by the rulers and noble houses for centuries.
 Elaborate mausoleums and tomb monuments of rose-colored sandstone stand amid beautifully-maintained lawns, hedges and gardens.
 The necropolis is called the Garden of the Nightingale by the people of Nashal, and indeed the lamenting song of those birds can often be heard at nightfall amid the cypress and olive trees that shade the tombs by day.
 By all appearances, the cemetery is a place of peace and rest.
 But, within the white walls of the tombs, corruption creeps.

 Members of an underground cult of Kushyth are using the mausoleums as secret meeting places for their dark rituals.
-They have raised a few Spawn of Kyuss, which they plan to unleash on the Shambles as soon as they have enough of them.
+They have raised a few Spawn of Kyuss, which they plan to unleash in the city as soon as they have enough of them.
 The cultists know that the Smugglers' Syndicate keeps warehouses in the cemetery, but both are unaware that it is also the haunt of a baital -- a vampiress.
-The adventurers, bearing the Relic of Arkraz Khalharzra on an unrelated mission, could well upset the balance between these factions -- knowingly or unknowingly.
+The adventurers, bearing the [Reliquary of Arkraz Khalharzra](ReliquaryOfArkrazKhalharzra.md) on an unrelated mission, could well upset the balance between these factions -- knowingly or unknowingly.

 ## The Grounds